-Schedule your FREE Consultation!
-Call us at (561) 832-4348 or visit us at .
-You can also connect with the West Palm Beach Criminal Defense Office online today!
-Ron Chapman, an experienced criminal defense lawyer dedicated to defending your rights.
+Visit us at https://www.justiceflorida.com/ You can also connect with the West Palm Beach Criminal Defense Office online today!
+Ronald Chapman, an experienced criminal defense lawyer, dedicated to defending your rights.
 Contact him today to begin to discuss your case.

 400 Clematis Street, Suite 206